Plan A Kid-Free Weekend in Bucks Co., PA

 All hail the Girl Scouts!
 Tween Traveler headed off on a two-night camping adventure with her troop trip in early June, leaving Rich and I free to take our own 36-hour kid-free vacation.
 This year we chose Bucks County, Pennsylvania.

-Barely two hours from New York City (if you’re up early and beat the shore traffic) and less than an hour from Philadelphia, Bucks County offers the combination of quaint inns, good restaurants and fun activities that we look for in a romantic weekend.
+Barely two hours from New York City (if you’re up early and beat the shore traffic) and less than an hour from Philadelphia, Bucks County offers the combination of quaint inns, good restaurants and fun weekend activities that we look for in a romantic getaway.

 36 Hours in Bucks County, PA